KaTeX/KaTeX/docs/autorender.md

 - `ignoredTags`: This is a list of DOM node types to ignore when recursing through.
 The default value is
   `["script", "noscript", "style", "textarea", "pre", "code"]`.

-- `ignoreClasses`: This is a list of DOM node class names to ignore when recursing through.
+- `ignoredClasses`: This is a list of DOM node class names to ignore when recursing through.
 By default, this value is not set.

 - `errorCallback`: A callback method returning a message and an error stack